 Now, this probably wouldn’t do for you if you wanted to edit a straightforward PDF - if that’s the case use one of the other apps.
 However, if you had scanned text from a book or a printout and you wanted to edit that then this is the app for you.

 As we mentioned earlier, we had a scan we had taken with our iPhone camera via the Notes app and we were able to get FineReader to ‘read’ this and open it as a Word document, which we could then edit.
 Sure, there might be a few words that are wrong, but it’s got to be better than typing the whole thing out.

 Once in Word (or Pages), you can edit the document as much as you like.
 We did see a warning that fonts were missing, and there was a strange case of paragraph formatting that caused the text to wrap to the next line as if it was in a box, but it was a good effort we thought.

 As for collaboration and editing you have all the tools that are available in the app you end up opening the document in, be that Word, Pages, Excel, PowerPoint or something else.

 It might not be spot on every time, but the fact that we were able to scan a document and export it to Word where we could edit it, was a real bonus.

-For more tips for using PDFelement Pro on a Mac read this.
+For more tips, take a look at using PDFelement Pro on a Mac.